jasonli12/jasonli12.github.io/_posts/2017-09-25-alexa-skill-expense-tracker-part-1.md

 ***What Info Am I Tracking?***

-1.Date of purchase or expenses
+1.Date of purchase or expense

-2.Type of expense

-3.Description of expense
+2.Description of expense

-4.Cost of expense
+3.Cost of expense

 ***Status of Skill Development***